bennymi/ato-ui/README.md

 ## 🔑 Contributions

-Check out the Contributions guide first.
+Developers interested in contributing should read the [Code of Conduct](./CODE_OF_CONDUCT.md) and the Contribution Guide.
 PRs are welcomed.
 Find an open issue you can work on and come discuss it with us on discord.

 ## 🌸 Credits